'I'm going to use this knife': Hiker says she got lost in Calif. wilderness fleeing attacker

 Breaking News Emails

-The woman who went missing while hiking in California said she is lucky to be alive after she got lost fleeing a knife-wielding man who threatened her near the campsite in the remote White Mountains.
+The woman who went missing while hiking in California said Tuesday that she is lucky to be alive after she got lost fleeing a knife-wielding man who threatened her near her campsite in the remote White Mountains.

-Sheryl Powell, 60, of Huntington Beach, California, was reported missing by her husband Friday afternoon after she disappeared while taking her dog on a walk to see the wilderness near the Grandview Campsite.
+Sheryl Powell, 60, of Huntington Beach, California, was reported missing by her husband on Friday afternoon after she disappeared while taking her dog on a walk near the Grandview Campsite.

 Rescue teams scoured the mountains over the weekend, searching for Powell by foot and air.
 On Monday morning, they found Powell’s dog, Miley.
-About two and a half hours later, authorities located Powell, who was brought to a local hospital, recovering from dehydration and superficial injuries.
+About two and a half hours later, authorities found Powell, who was brought to a local hospital suffering from dehydration and superficial injuries.

-Powell, an experienced hiker, said a "burly" man approached her while taking a bathroom break.
+Powell, an experienced hiker, said a "burly" man had confronted her while she was taking a bathroom break.
 According to Powell, the man said, "The first thing that's going to happen here, I'm going to use this knife on the dog, and then if you don't let me have my way with you, I'll use it on you."

-But when she found the right moment, she ran away from the man with her dog.
+But when she found the right moment, she ran away with her dog.

 "He was pursuing me," Powell said, but after the first day, she was mostly focused on staying alive.
 "I had to concentrate on how to get through this."